Becoming a Powerful Leader

-In the latest episode of Alexander Group’s Media Sales: CONFIDENTIAL podcast, host Matt Bartels, principal and Media practice leader of Alexander Group, chats with Deirdre Lester, chief revenue officer of Barstool Sports, as she shares four key pieces of advice for becoming one of the most powerful women in sports.
+In the latest episode of Alexander Group’s Media Sales: CONFIDENTIAL podcast, Deirdre Lester, chief revenue officer of Barstool Sports, shares four key pieces of advice for becoming one of the most powerful women in sports.
 Listen to the entire podcast episode to hear all that Deirdre had to share about her personal media sales journey, balancing work and life and how important it is to forge your own path.

 Deirdre had quite the unique start to her journey in sales.
 While she kick-started her career in the late ‘90s during the technology boom, she found herself naturally drawn towards the media industry.
 Starting out as the assistant to the VP of Sales, Deirdre found herself working her way up the sales ladder even though she was not technically a part of the sales team.
 Her willingness to go out on a limb mixed with her competitiveness propelled her into a sales career and allowed her to grow quickly within her industry.